ArbazHamidBamboowala/ArbazBamboowala/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Arbaz Bamboowala
 ===================================================================================================================================

-Analyst
+Data Analyst / Data Engineer
 -----------------

-Experienced Analyst with 4+ years expertise in analyzing and predicting data and a Master of Science in Business Analytics.
+Experienced Professional with expertise in analyzing and predicting data and a Master of Science in Business Analytics.
 Proficient in assembling large and complex data sets, conducting ETL operations, and using machine learning algorithms for prediction.
 Skilled in SQL, AWS, Machine Learning, Artificial Intelligence and proficient in visualization tools like Tableau and Power BI for predictive analysis.
 Strong problem-solving, project implementation, and communication skills.